 3. CAN LEAVE YOUR GEAR AT HOME

 My husband usually does the majority of our travel photography, but he carries the world’s heaviest backpack with his fancy camera and several lenses.
-He knows not to leave it in our rental car so that means it’s just one more thing we need to carry everywhere we go on trips!
+He knows not to leave it in our rental car, so that means it’s just one more thing we need to carry everywhere we go on trips!

-Plus if you are traveling with kids (like us) you probably already feel like a pack mule.
+Plus, if you are traveling with kids (like us), you probably already feel like a pack mule.
 It also helps my mental burden by not having them worry about getting the perfect ‘Instagram shot.’

 4. THEY ARE FUN + EASY!

 We usually let everyone in our family pick a Hawaii activity to add to our itinerary.
 I always pick a Flytographer photo shoot because I always have a blast choosing our outfits and accessories.
-And I know I’ll end up with pretty pictures of my family I literally can’t do on my own.
+And I know I’ll end up with pretty pictures of my family that I literally can’t do on my own.

-What’s great about these photos too is they are basically the best Hawaiian souvenir ever.
+What’s great about these photos, too, is they are basically the best Hawaiian souvenir ever.
 It’s something that will make you smile for years to come, especially as your kids grow older.

-What’s also great is that your vacation photographer is in charge and you can just follow their lead while taking in all the gorgeous Kona scenery!
+What’s also great is that your vacation photographer is in charge, and you can just follow their lead while taking in all the gorgeous Kona scenery!

 Plus, I also appreciate all the tips I get about other things to do or places to eat from people who live locally and know what’s worth recommending.
 Plus, look at these gorgeous sunset photos!

 How to Book Affordable Big Island Photographers